 The rest of the movie shows the rise and fall of Jim and Tammy Faye, as well as Tammy Faye’s failed attempts at a showbiz comeback.
 Over time, their marriage changed from Tammy Faye being the more confident and more assertive partner to Jim being the one who was mostly in control.
 The marriage was affected by infidelity, although Tammy Faye is portrayed as less caught up in cheating than Jim was.

 Tammy Faye is shown having just one extramarital lover, when she had a brief fling with music producer Gary Paxton (played by Mark Wystrach) in 1975.
 They worked together on Tammy Faye’s songs.
 Their affair is depicted as something that Paxton instigated because he showered a lot of attention and praise on her, knowing that Tammy Faye was being neglected by Jim.

-An example of the movie’s campy side are the pickup lines that Paxton uses to try to seduce Tammy Faye.
-In the recording studio, he tells her after recording some of her vocals, “I haven’t been this excited about an artist since I produced ‘Monster Mash’!
+An example of the movie’s campy side is the smarmy stream of pickup lines that Paxton uses to try to seduce Tammy Faye.
+In the recording studio, he tells her after recording some of her vocals: “I haven’t been this excited about an artist since I produced ‘Monster Mash’!
 We could get a Grammy!”